Fascinating day trip to Tarragona and Sitges

 GetYourGuide.com

 GetYourGuide.com is the vendor we booked this adventure with.
-I can wholeheartedly recommend this tour company and this particular tour, one of the major highlights of our trip.
+I can wholeheartedly recommend this tour company; this particular tour was one of the major highlights of our trip.

-Our eight person van tour included our guide Louis, tourists from Virginia, Puerto Rico, and Lithuania.
-Louis was amazingly adept at keeping each of us informed and engaged throughout the tour.
+Our eight-person van tour included our guide, Louis, and tourists from Virginia, Puerto Rico, and Lithuania.
+Louis was amazingly adept at keeping us informed and engaged throughout the tour.

 Roman quarry of El Mèdol

-The untouched monolithic spire shown above is called the “agulla de Mèdol.”
+The untouched monolithic spire above is called the “agulla de Mèdol.”

 The quarry stones were used to build many buildings near Tarraco and are part of the UNESCO World Heritage area that makes up the archaeological site of Tarraco.